Mid Mountains Legal Blog

 When must I prove my identity?

-Land and Property Information (LPI) is the central registration authority for real property (land) dealings in New South Wales.
+NSW Land Registry Services is the central registration authority for real property dealings in New South Wales.

-The Conveyancing Rules set out the framework required for VOI processes (which are the methods used by electronic conveyancing procedures).
+The Conveyancing Rules set out the methods used for VOI processes in electronic conveyancing transactions.

 How does VOI work?

-Your lawyer must be satisfied that he/she is dealing with the person claiming to be authorised to enter transactions regarding the property.
-The lawyer acting for the other party must also confirm their client’s identity..
+Your lawyer and the lawyer acting for the other party must must be satisfied that they are dealing with the person claiming to be authorised to enter transactions regarding the property.

-If you are a party to a property transaction such as the sale or purchase of land or borrowing money secured by a mortgage, you will need to meet personally with your lawyer or other agency to provide documents and formally prove your identity.
+If you are a party to a property transaction, you will need to meet personally with your lawyer or other agency to provide documents and formally prove your identity.

 Your lawyer must keep certified copies of verification of Identity documents relating to property transactions for seven years.
 Once the VOI process is carried out, you don’t have to undertake a further VOI process for a property transaction that occurs within two years after the initial VOI.